Mixture: Homogeneous and heterogeneous mixtures

-In physical chemistry and materials science, "homogeneous" more narrowly describes substances and mixtures which are in a single phase.

 Homogeneous mixtures

 Solutions

-A solution is a special type of homogeneous mixture where the ratio of solute to solvent remains the same throughout the solution and the particles are not visible with the naked eye, even if homogenized with multiple sources.
-In solutions, solutes will not settle out after any period of time and they can't be removed by physical methods, such as a filter or centrifuge.
+A solution is equivalent to a "homogeneous mixture".
+In solutions, solutes will not settle out after any period of time and they cannot be removed by physical methods, such as a filter or centrifuge.
 As a homogeneous mixture, a solution has one phase (solid, liquid, or gas), although the phase of the solute and solvent may initially have been different (e.g., salt water).

 Gases

 Gases exhibit by far the greatest space (and, consequently, the weakest intermolecular forces) between their atoms or molecules; since intermolecular interactions are minuscule in comparison to those in liquids and solids, dilute gases very easily form solutions with one another.
 Air is one such example: it can be more specifically described as a gaseous solution of oxygen and other gases dissolved in nitrogen (its major component).

 Heterogeneous mixtures

 Examples of heterogeneous mixtures are emulsions and foams.
 In most cases, the mixture consists of two main constituents.
 For an emulsion, these are immiscible fluids such as water and oil.
 For a foam, these are a solid and a fluid, or a liquid and a gas.
 On larger scales both constituents are present in any region of the mixture, and in a well-mixed mixture in the same or only slightly varying concentrations.
 On a microscopic scale, however, one of the constituents is absent in almost any sufficiently small region.
 (If such absence is common on macroscopic scales, the combination of the constituents is a dispersed medium, not a mixture.)
 One can distinguish different characteristics of heterogeneous mixtures by the presence or absence of continuum percolation of their constituents.
 For a foam, a distinction is made between reticulated foam in which one constituent forms a connected network through which the other can freely percolate, or a closed-cell foam in which one constituent is present as trapped in small cells whose walls are formed by the other constituents.
 A similar distinction is possible for emulsions.
 In many emulsions, one constituent is present in the form of isolated regions of typically a globular shape, dispersed throughout the other constituent.
-However, it is also possible each constituent forms a large connected network.
+However, it is also possible each constituent forms a large, connected network.
 Such a mixture is then called bicontinuous.